 This question is directed at whether the person from or about whom information is collected can decline to provide the information and if so, whether a penalty or denial of service is attached.
-This question is related to privacy control IP-1, Consent, IP-2, Individual Access, and IP-3, Redress
+This question is related to privacy control IP-1, Consent, IP-2, Individual Access, and IP-3, Redress.

-The Veterans' Health Administration (VHA) facilities request only information necessary to administer benefits to Veterans and other potential beneficiaries.
+The Veterans' Health Administration (VHA) as well as the VISN 22 facilities request only information necessary to administer benefits to veterans and other potential beneficiaries.
 While an individual may choose not to provide information to the VHA, this will prevent them from obtaining the benefits necessary to them.

 Employees and VA contractors are also required to provide the requested information to maintain employment or their contract with the VA.